ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Transformation and Scaling.md

 Any sequence of transformations, scalings, or rotations can be aggregated into one change.
 This becomes difficult if the order matters.

 The amount of X translation depends on the amount of Y. In other words, with $y=y$, $x=sy+x$.

+### Linear Algebra for Graphics
+We're primarily concerned about a